€860 per person sharing, full board

 Route 5: Circuit of Glendalough

 Distance can be varied from 9 to 17 kilometres, total ascent 450 metres.

 Terrain: mountain paths.
 Boardwalk over soft ground, stone pitching and gravel tracks.
 Grade moderate.

 One of the most popular walks in Ireland and some of the most magnificent views you will ever see of the Glendalough Valley with the Round Tower and two lakes.
 The walk finishes at the visitors centre where you will be transferred back to Lough Dan House for your final night.

 You will depart Lough Dan House next morning after breakfast.
-However you have a further option on this Journey of a grand fare-well drve, taking in Glenmacnass water-fall, the winding Military road by Sally Gap and Feather bed mountains, We will leave you at Dublin City or Airport and look forward to seeing you and your friends another time.
+However you have a further option on this Journey of a grand farewell drive, taking in Glenmacnass water-fall, the winding Military Road by Sally Gap and Feather-bed mountains.
+We will leave you at Dublin City or Airport and look forward to seeing you and your friends another time.